DAKiersz/something-stochastic-hugo/content/_index.md

 A blog that is good, _occassionally poor_.

-Established in 2023 (and daydreamed since 2018), this blog allows me to share my often erractic passion for tech and miscellaneous engineering.
+Established in 2023, this blog allows me to share my often erractic passion for tech and miscellaneous engineering.
 You can find the whole list of posts in **Blog** menu.

-This website was written powered by Hugo Single-Site Generator (SSG) and designed by me using the Bootstrap 5.3 framework.
-The logo has been designed by Bethan Iley.
+This website was written powered by Hugo Single-Site Generator (SSG) and designed by me using the CSS and Bootstrap 5.3 framework.
+The logo has been kindly created by Bethan Iley.

 ## Recent Posts